 Presenting your property

-In addition to enhancing your property’s interior, it’s important to address its exterior—particularly the front yard and façade.
-Christine Stahl of Lommori Stahl Group of Re/Max Star Properties defines this crucial element of property presentation as curb appeal.
-“Think of it as the ‘face’ of your property—the first thing potential buyers see when they drive up,” she explains.
-“Maximizing your property’s curb appeal involves several steps, from general upkeep to adding colorful flowers or repainting your front door, all of which help furnish a good initial impression.”
+In addition to enhancing your property’s interior, you’ll need to address its exterior, particularly the front yard and façade.
+Christine Stahl, partner at Lommori Stahl Group of Re/Max Star Properties, defines this crucial element of property presentation as curb appeal.
+“Think of it as the ‘face’ of your property—the first thing potential buyers see when they drive up.
+Maximizing your property’s curb appeal involves several steps, from general upkeep to adding colorful flowers and repainting your front door.”